 All web hosts will reel you in with an incredibly low starting price.
 It often looks too good to be true because it is: after your first term, the price jumps back up to normal levels (often two or three times the initial rate).

-The problem with WestHost is that while they do have a really affordable rate initially ($1.99/mo), you can only purchase it for a single year.
-After that, the price then jumps to $8/mo.
+The problem with WestHost is that while they do have a really affordable rate initially ($1.00/mo), you can only purchase it for the first month.
+After that, the price jumps to $5/mo.

 WestHost Pricing, Hosting Plans & Quick Facts

 Here’s a quick overview of the various hosting plans offered by WestHost:

 Renews at $7.00/mo